hibbitts-design/docsify-this/docs/README.md

 - Zero Maintenance Publishing
 - Separation of Content and Presentation
-- Platform independence over vendor lock-in
+- Platform independence and choice
 - Your content, your control
 - Support the 5 Rs of OER
 - Authors helping other authors